 We’re coming in from out-of-town for a Madison performance.
 Where can we stay?

 BDDS recommends the historic Livingston Inn on Gorham Street in Madison.
 608-238-6317.
 Let Peggy know we recommended her!

 I want to bring a group to a concert – do we receive ticket discounts?

 Absolutely!
 Enjoy music with friends for 25% off the regular ticket price (for groups of 10 or more).
 Please call BDDS at 608-255-9866 for more information.

 Do I need to “prepare” for BDDS concerts in order to appreciate the music?

 While you can always enjoy the music as it is performed, you can enhance your concert experience with a better understanding of the background stories behind the music.
 In addition to musicians speaking about the music from the stage, you will find notes in our concert program about what you will hear.
-Occasionally, we will hold pre-concert chats prior to performances (please call (608) 255-9866 to confirm).
 Another great way to learn about some music is to do a little Internet surfing and subscribe to our BDDS E-newsletter.

 We love your enthusiastic applause!
 Feel free to applaud during the musician’s entrance onto the stage and after the piece is finished (usually when the musicians stand up).
 Composers usually create a work as a whole, which is often made up of several movements.
 We list the number of movements for each work in our program.
 Of course, back in the day it would be an insult to withhold applause during a piece, so if you feel moved…let ‘er rip!